This post is about me, Ginette…

 With a daughter whose degree is in biodiversity and environmental science, I’ve had many discussions (lectures) on the fragile ecosystems, resources reaching the tipping points of depletion and the importance of preserving our planet’s biodiversity.

 I pledge to keep our natural environment green and unpolluted by spending more time contributing, conserving and consuming less.
-And as I strive for a deeper understanding of the issues our planet faces, I’ll share my journey toward a sustainable way of life, showing this planet is worth conserving and protecting.
+And as I strive for a deeper understanding of the issues our planet faces, I’ll share my journey toward a sustainable way of life, showing this world is worth conserving and protecting.

 I encourage you, my friends, family and fellow bloggers to do the same.